- North America

 Bovine Sex Club, 542 Queen St W, Toronto, ON, Canada, +1 416 504 4239

 The entrance to Bar Fancy gives off a sort of speakeasy vibe.
 Located down an alley with a neon tiger head as its main signage, this bar actually has a casual and laid-back atmosphere like many of its hip Queen West counterparts.
 The brick walls and minimal lighting create a cozy space.
 Their open kitchen serves bar snacks like nachos and artichoke dip, and drinks like beer, cider, and wine.
-Beloved for their happy hour’s fried chicken ($2) and half-priced oysters, Bar Fancy is the perfect place to hit up after work to chill with beers starting from $5 and draughts starting at $7.
+Beloved for their happy hour’s fried chicken and half-priced oysters, Bar Fancy is the perfect place to hit up after work to chill with a beer.

 Bar Fancy, 1070 Queen St W, Toronto, ON, Canada, +1 416 546 1416